Published June 11, 2026 by Nicole Burke

-Zucchini is so rewarding and easy to grow, I included it on my list of the ten plants I grow in every garden, no matter where I'm gardening.
+Zucchini & squash are so rewarding and easy to grow; I included them on my list of the ten plants I grow in every garden, no matter where I'm gardening.
 But even these productive plants can run into issues like pests, disease, poor pollination, and nutrient depletion.
 That’s where companion planting comes in.

 By pairing zucchini, a type of summer squash, with the right neighbors, you can protect it from pests and disease, attract pollinators, improve the soil, and maximize your garden space.